Healthy Homes Assessment Havelock North Central

 Draught Stopping Havelock North Central

-If you are able to feel external air getting in, or see a clear draught out of a hole or gap and you are able to feel it, it is most likely a gap or crack that needs sealing in somehow.
-Large cracks and gaps should be permanently stopped.
-Cracks that are greater than 3mm and let air into or out within the house require to be sealed.
-For example, if the open fireplace is not in use, it can cause draughts and should be shut off.
-Landlords and property managers are accountable for making sure that such draughts are squelched as much as possible.
+If you can feel external air getting in, or see the sound of a clear draught emanating from a gap or hole or crack, then it is likely to be a gap or crack that requirements sealing in some way.
+Large gaps and cracks should be permanently stopped.
+Cracks that are greater than 3mm and allow air in or out into the house need to be sealed.
+For example, if the open fireplace is not in use, it could cause draughts, and should be sealed off.
+Landlords and property managers are accountable for making sure that such draughts are squelched as much as imaginable.

-You don’t require to cover up gaps or holes that are part of the building.
-For instance, small gaps around windows and doors could be required to allow for movement within the structure as the household warms and cools in order to let them be shut and opened, rather than sticking.
-We will inspect all doors and windows during the Healthy Homes assessment of your rental property.
+You don’t need to block off gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow for movement of the building as the home heats and cools, so that they can still be closed and opened instead of than securing.
+We will examine all windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections